 Fine Tune Plugin Organizer

-This is a screenshot of the plugin settings page.
-You can change the overall behavior of Plugin Organizer here.
+This is a screenshot of the settings page for Plugin Organizer.
+You can change the overall behavior of the plugin here.
 There are settings for wordpress roles, custom post types, debugging, and more.

 Set Global Plugins

-This is a screenshot of the global plugins page.
+This is a screenshot of the Plugin Organizer Global Plugins page.
 Here you can disable a plugin for the entire site.
 This allows you to turn it on for just the pages where you need it.
 Just drag the plugins from the left and drop them on the containers to the right.

 Set plugins for search results

-This is a screenshot of the search plugins page.
+This is a screenshot of the Plugin Organizer Search Plugins page.
 Here you can set the plugins that will load on the search results page of your site.

 Set plugins for post types

-This is a screenshot of the post type plugins page.
+This is a screenshot of the Plugin Organizer Post Type Plugins page.
 Here you can set the plugins that will load on all of the posts that match the selected post type.
 This way you can set all the plugins for posts on one page.

-This is a screenshot of the page edit screen.
+This is a screenshot of the WordPress page edit screen after Plugin Organizer is activated for that post type.
 You can disable or enable plugins from here.
 This meta box will be added to all post types that are selected on the settings screen.